mhadeler/Rephlex-IDE/README.md

 - JS
 - XML

 This is all done through the CodeMirror library and many other languages can be added.
 Check out their documentation for more info.
+Similarly, there are tons of other themes to choose from.
+I only use dark mode themes.

 To deploy: